Bmi Doctors

 Who Should Not Take Semaglutide?

-Semaglutide is not for everyone.
-People with a history of medullary thyroid carcinoma (a type of thyroid cancer) or multiple endocrine neoplasia syndrome type 2 should not take semaglutide.
-If you have a history of these conditions, your doctor will suggest other treatment options.
+People with a history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2 should avoid semaglutide.
+Discuss your medical history with your doctor to ensure it’s a safe option for you.

-Semaglutide is a powerful medication that helps manage type 2 diabetes and aids in weight loss.
-It works by mimicking a natural hormone in your body to control blood sugar and appetite.
-While it has many benefits, it is important to be aware of the possible side effects and to discuss them with your doctor.
-If semaglutide is right for you, it can be a valuable part of your treatment plan.
+Semaglutide is a powerful tool for managing type 2 diabetes and aiding in weight loss, working by mimicking a natural hormone to control blood sugar and appetite.
+While it offers numerous benefits, be mindful of potential side effects and consult your doctor to determine if it’s right for you.
+Embrace this breakthrough medication as a valuable part of your health management plan.

-Dry mouth, also known as xerostomia, is a condition where the mouth does not produce enough saliva to stay wet.
-Saliva is important because it helps with digestion, keeps the mouth moist, and helps prevent tooth decay and infections by controlling bacteria and fungi in the mouth.
+Dry mouth, or xerostomia, occurs when your mouth doesn’t produce enough saliva.
+Saliva is essential for digestion, keeping the mouth moist, and preventing tooth decay and infections by controlling bacteria and fungi.

 • A sticky, dry feeling in the mouth